UKHomeOffice/pttg-gradle-common/README.md

  - groovy
  - json

+7. Applies property expansion to application.properties so that you can use eg ${version} to receive the version property from build.gradle

+8. If the project uses the 'com.moowork.gulp' plugin, then the build is changed to depned on the gulp_test task, and the gulp_test task is added to the verification group

-7. Adds Checkstyle to the 'check' task, configured to report on the following errors (but not fail the build):
+9. Adds checkstyleTest task to the verification group, and adds Checkstyle to the 'check' task, configured to report on the following errors (but not fail the build):
  - Unused imports

   NB You can choose to have Checkstyle violations fail the build by adding this configuration: